Human Nutrition - Dietetics, B.S.

 Bachelor of Science

 With an increased focus in health care on disease prevention and management, the need for dietitians and nutritionists is on the rise.
-Nutritionists and dietitians are experts in the use of food and what to eat in order to achieve specific health-related goals and improve overall health.
-The Bachelor of Science degree in Human Nutrition – Dietetics prepares you for an impactful, service-oriented career in Human Nutrition to help individuals and groups lead healthier, disease-free lives.
+Registered Dietitian Nutritionists (RDNs) are experts in how food impacts the human body and how what we eat can be changed to achieve specific health-related goals and improve overall health.
+The Bachelor of Science degree in Human Nutrition – Dietetics prepares you for an impactful, service-oriented career in nutrition to help individuals and groups lead healthier, disease-free lives.

-In MSU Denver’s Human Nutrition undergraduate degree program in Dietetics, you don’t just learn theory but also how Human Nutrition is applied in everyday life.
-Other Human Nutrition bachelor’s degree programs focus on preparing students to be researchers or chefs.
+In MSU Denver’s Human Nutrition - Dietetics undergraduate degree program,you don't just learn theory; you apply nutrition in everyday life.
 At MSU Denver, you will complete a comprehensive curriculum that fully prepares you for a variety of careers in nutrition and dietetics.
-Plus, you can work toward becoming a registered dietitian and increase your job opportunities by completing these five steps:
+Plus, you can work toward becoming an RDN and increase your job opportunities by completing these five steps:

-- Successfully earn a bachelor’s degree in Human Nutrition from MSU Denver.
+- Successfully earn a bachelor’s degree in Human Nutrition - Dietetics from MSU Denver.

 - Complete a didactic program in dietetics (DPD).
-MSU Denver’s Bachelor of Science degree in Human Nutrition is designed so you simultaneously earn a didactic degree in dietetics.
+MSU Denver’s Bachelor of Science degree in Human Nutrition - Dietetics is designed so you simultaneously complete a DPD.

 - Apply for and complete an accredited dietetic internship program.
 Advisors in MSU Denver’s Department of Nutrition can help.

-- Successfully earn a master’s degree in Nutrition.
-As of 2024, students will be required to complete a graduate program in Nutrition in order to take the exam for Registered Dietitian Nutritionist (RDN).
+- Successfully earn a master’s degree.
+Starting in 2024, students will be required to complete a graduate degree in order to take the RDN exam.

 - Sit for and pass the national registered dietitian examination administered by the Commission on Dietetic Registration.

-At MSU Denver, you can major or minor in Human Nutrition – Dietetics.
-The Human Nutrition minor in Dietetics provides valuable information you can apply to your lifelong health and well-being.
-Although the Human Nutrition minor in Dietetics doesn’t qualify you to sit for the registered dietitian exam, it complements a variety of other majors at MSU Denver, including:
+At MSU Denver, you can major or minor in nutrition.
+The Nutrition minor provides valuable information you can apply to your lifelong health and well-being.
+Although the Nutrition minor doesn’t qualify you to sit for the registered dietitian exam, it complements a variety of other majors at MSU Denver, including:

 Benefits of Earning Your Degree at MSU Denver

-Program Advisors in MSU Denver’s Human Nutrition undergraduate degree program in Dietetics help you stay on track to complete the undergraduate program on time, prepare to be the best candidate for a dietetic internship and develop professional skills.
+Faculty advisors in MSU Denver's Nutrition Department help you stay on track to complete the undergraduate program on time, develop professional skills, and prepare to be the best candidate for a dietetic internship, graduate school, or career.

 The unique program design, including a didactic program in dietetics, creates a variety of options for your future.
-If you don’t get matched with a Human Nutrition internship right after graduation, you still qualify to take the Registered Diet Technician Exam, the Certified Food Protection Professional Exam and the Certified Dietary Manager Exam.
-As a Registered Diet Technician, you can gain a year or two of experience, then reapply for an internship.
+If you don’t get matched with a dietetic internship right after graduation, you still qualify to take the Dietetic Technician, Registered (DTR) Exam, the Certified Food Protection Professional Exam and the Certified Dietary Manager Exam.
+As a DTR, you can gain a year or two of experience, then reapply for an internship.

 Career Opportunities for Our Graduates

-From traditional to non-traditional to entrepreneurial, career opportunities for graduates from MSU Denver’s Human Nutrition undergraduate degree program in Dietetics are as interesting as they are diverse.
+From traditional to non-traditional to entrepreneurial, career opportunities for graduates from MSU Denver’s Human Nutrition - Dietetics undergraduate degree program are as interesting as they are diverse.
 They include:

 - Clinical work that protects health and changes nutrition behaviors in settings such as hospitals and clinics, nursing homes and extended-care centers, diabetes care clinics and fitness centers and health clubs